 The world’s known reserves of phosphate rock are being depleted, and it is estimated that global demand for phosphorus will exceed its supply by 2035 (Cordell, Drangert and White, 2009; Filippelli, 2011), due to an estimated annual increase in demand of 0.7-1.3 percent (Van Vuuren, Bouwman and Beusen, 2010).
 However, a reassessment by The International Fertilizer Development Center of global phosphate reserves and resources and the opportunities for more efficient extraction and processing technologies indicated that reserves had the potential to last much longer (Van Kauwenbergh, 2010).

 Van Kauwenbergh (2010) presented cadmium content of phosphate rock obtained from 35 sedimentary deposits in 20 countries.
 The average cadmium content of sedimentary phosphate rock deposits across the globe is about 69 times greater than that of non-phosphate containing rocks.
 Concentration of Cd can vary widely between countries and within deposits in the same country, within a range of less than 1 mg/kg to 150 mg/kg.
 The highest levels have been reported for phosphates rock from Idaho, the United States of America (40 – 150 mg/kg), and in Tobene, Senegal (60 – 115 mg/kg).
 Approximately 85 percent of global fertilizer production is from sedimentary deposits.
 Igneous phosphate rock has average cadmium concentrations of only 2 mg/kg.
 In the manufacturing process all the cadmium transfers to the product.
-However, scientific risk assessments have shown that phosphorus fertilizer containing cadmium is safe and does not pose a risk to human health (Roberts, 2014).

 The overuse of phosphorus fertilizers can lead to its loss from croplands via erosion or runoff (Smith et al., 2016).
 Eutrophication of surrounding water bodies from agricultural fields is a result of high quantities of phosphorus lost through erosion or runoff (Withers et al., 2019).
 Quantifying phosphorus losses in eroding agricultural soils is particularly uncertain, as erosion rates vary widely even within a single field (Liu et al., 2018).
 It is also because few nations have comprehensive, periodic inventories of their soil erosion (Clearwater, Martin and Hoppe, 2016; Liu and Chen, 2014).